Visual Arts Policies

 - Only artists accepted in the Jewelry category may exhibit or sell jewelry.
 Jewelry or, “wearable art,” is not accepted in any other category and may not be displayed or sold unless Artist has specifically been juried into the Jewelry category.

 - Artist is responsible for proper insurance and protection of work and set-up, and must provide proof of insurance in the form of a certificate of insurance naming Downtown Fort Worth Initiatives, Inc. as additional insured.
 A certificate of insurance must be on file prior to set-up.
 DFWII will not be responsible for damage to work or set-up.
-For further information on where you might obtain insurance for this event, please see www.actinspro.com/.
+For further information on where you might obtain insurance for this event, please visit www.actinsurance.com/.

 - Only Event produced and distributed signs, cards or placards will be allowed to be hung or affixed to the outside of the booth unless specifically shown in the booth image provided in the Zapp application AND approved in advance by the Director or his representative.
 Unacceptable signage would include, but not be limited to, magazine and/or newspaper articles, banners of any type, ribbons or other documentation of past accolades and/or awards from this Event or other events.

-- Panel risers or extenders to increase booth and/or panel height are prohibited, unless the booth image in the Zapp application included them.
+- Panel risers or extenders to increase booth and/or panel height are prohibited, unless the booth image in the ZAPP application included them.

 - All work must be confined to the space provided by the Event.
 Storage must be incorporated into the booth area provided.
 At no time shall Artist’s work be gathered, stored or otherwise set on sidewalks, against buildings or in the public right of way.
-Portable storage facilities are available for a fee.
+Portable storage facilities are available for a small fee.

-- Appendages (display panels or awnings not appearing in the Artist’s booth image in their Zapp application and encroach upon public and/or other artists’ spaces are expressly prohibited.
+- Appendages (display panels or awnings not appearing in the Artist’s booth image in their Zapp application and encroach upon public and/or other artists’ spaces) are expressly prohibited.
 Racks, bins or other display elements may not be placed outside of the Artist’s space so as to restrict or impede pedestrian traffic.

 - All artists are expected to comply with all regulations and respect artistry standards.
 DFWII reserves the right and responsibility to ensure compliance of all regulations.
 This is not limited to refusal of any work to be exhibited that is not consistent with images submitted and work accepted for display by the jury.
 Failure to comply and cooperate with Event officials will result in the exhibitor’s removal from the show and exhibitor’s right to exhibit in future shows may be refused.